 Be sure not to fill your blender too full!

 I've been looking for the perfect enchilada sauce.
 We recently had friends visit from Mexico and was told " Use Las Palmas and add a little brown sugar and Mexican oregano".
-I'm going to try it along with the homemade variety using dried chiles.
-My brother is an enchilada afeciando and I'm trying to make a sauce which is like his favorite restaurants.

 I use tomato paste and thin it with water to whatever consistency I want.
 Then I add packaged taco seasoning to taste.
 I could never find a commercial brand that I remotely liked and got tired of trying :-)!